rexj8/MORR_assignment/README.md

 ### Are there any improvements you could make to your submission?
-    By discussing and brainstorming we will definitely do improvements beacause there is always a scope of improvement
+    By discussing and brainstorming we will definitely do improvements beacause there is always a scope of improvement.

 ### What would you do differently if you were allocated more time?
     1. Create a user Login System